bonsai-rx/docs/articles/cli.md

 &nbsp;
 ### Passing parameter values to workflows

-One of the most useful features of the CLI is the ability to, using the same workflow, passing different values to different nodes before running it.
-Only "externalized properties" can be set from the command line.
+One of the most useful features of the CLI is the ability to pass different values to different nodes before running a workflow.
+However, only "externalized properties" can be set in this way from the command line.

 ##### To externalize a property:
 - Open the workflow in editor mode;
-- Right click on top of the node of interest;
+- Right click the node of interest;
-- "Externalize Property" ➡ Select the property of interest
+- "Under menu item "Externalize Property", select the property of interest "

 (![Externalize Property Example 1](~/images/Article_CLI_extern_prop_example.png)

-- A new node will appear with a dashed line connected to the node of interest.
+- A new node will appear with a dashed line connecting it to the original node of interest.
-- No two externalized properties, in the same level, are allowed to share the same name.
+- No two externalized properties, in the same group, are allowed to share the same name.
 - Additionally, you can externalize multiple properties from a single node.
 - To change the name of the externalized property (usually a good idea), simply edit the "DisplayName" field of the externalized property node.